astridx/meinblog/content/posts/joomla/18joomla-custom-fields-im-frontend-integrieren.en.md

 Very few use custom fields in the administration area alone.
 As a rule, output is required in the frontend.
 We will address this question in the current part of the article series.
 How and where are user-defined fields in Joomla output in the frontend?<!-- \index{custom fields (frontend)} -->

-## For impatient people

-View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t14a...t14b)[^github.com/astridx/boilerplate/compare/t14a...t14b] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t14a...t14b)[^github.com/astridx/boilerplate/compare/t14a...t14b] and incorporate these changes into your development version.

 ## Step by step